Updated: 22 April 2021

 If you would like to find out more information, to book an assessment or to find out the status of your assessment with us, please contact firstname.lastname@example.org or call +44 (0)20 3925 6393.

-As soon as we are able to reopen our Centres, we will follow all processes necessary to provide our students with a safe and welcoming environment for you to enjoy.
-This also means that as soon as we are able to do safely, we intend to deliver a blended learning approach.
+As soon as we are able to reopen our Centres, we will follow all processes necessary to provide our students and staff with a safe and welcoming environment for you to enjoy.
+This also means that as soon as we are able to do so safely, we intend to deliver a blended learning approach.
 This means that, in addition to live online learning activities, we plan to offer some opportunities to engage in some small group face-to-face teaching and other activities in campuses, continuing to follow Government guidance and social distancing measures as required.

-We are achieving this by:
+We plan to achieve this by: